-From small hard-to-find tracks, to some of New Zealand's most famous walks, being with our driver guides makes it easy.
+From hidden gems in the form of bush tracks to some of New Zealand's most famous walks, our driver guides make it easy.
 No tricky map reading or walking miles in the wrong direction (we’ve all been there!).
 With Kiwi Experience, you’re able to delve into paradise, practically straight from your bus.

 MOST FAMOUS WALK: TONGARIRO CROSSING

 Willing to work up a sweat, and really get your heart pumping?
 The Tongariro Crossing is the perfect place to do it!
 Give your body a taste of hard-work, and reward yourself with views across the central plateau; over volcanic landscapes; and of surreal turquoise lakes.
 According to the hundreds of thousands of travellers who’ve done Kiwi Experience tours before, the Tongariro Crossing is their Number #1 on the list of must-do places and activities in New Zealand.
 A full day's walk, it's often named as New Zealand's top one-day hike because of the stunning scenery and amazingly varied landscape you won't find anywhere else.
 To bring the Tongariro Crossing hike into your Kiwi Experience, organise to spend two nights in Taupo, as you’ll need one full day in order to complete the hike.

-Famous for its whale watching, you'll also find local wildlife much closer to the shore in Kaikoura.
-Head along this walkway just east of the township and you're sure to stumble upon the town's furry residents, the seals.
-At Point Kean you'll find the male seals tend to frequent the carpark area, while the females and pups can be found lazing on the rock platform and playing in the shallows.
+While Kaikoura ’s best known for whale-watching and dusky dolphins, the coastal town is also home to another curious creature- the humble seal.
+Playful, adventurous, and not to mention a little bit smelly, seals make for an entertaining (and very cute) experience.
+At Point Kean, you'll find that the cheeky male seals tend to frequent the carpark area, while the females and adorable pups can be found lazing on the rock platform and playing in the shallows.
 Head up the hill just behind for spectacular views of the coastline and steep mountain ranges that meet the coast.

 BEST NIGHT-TIME WALK: RUAKURI BUSH WALK